Separated from the British Columbia mainland by the Salish Sea, Vancouver Island should be a top destination for anyone who loves nature.

 Rathtrevor Beach Provincial Park

-Rathtrevor Beach is one of the most popular places to go camping on Vancouver Island.
-And it’s so easy to see why – most of the spacious campsites are less than five minutes walk from a gorgeous, wide sandy beach.
+And it’s so easy to see why – most of the spacious campsites are within 10 minutes walk from a gorgeous, wide sandy beach.

-Look for crabs, sand dollars and bald eagles while admiring the panorama of snow capped mountains across the Salish Sea.
-Scattered with huge Douglas Fir trees, the forested campground has plenty of shade on sunny summer days.
+Look for crabs, sand dollars and bald eagles while admiring the panorama of snow-capped mountains across the Salish Sea.

 Little Qualicum Falls Provincial Park